Black-Scholes in a CEV random environment: Model and main results

 We consider a filtered probability space $(\Omega, \Ff, (\Ff_s)_{s\geq 0}, \PP)$ supporting a standard Brownian motion, and let $(Z_{s})_{s\geq 0}$ denote the solution to the following stochastic differential equation:

-where $\Vv$ is some random variable, independent of the Brownian motion~$W$.
-The process $(Z_s)_{s\geq 0}$, in finance, corresponds to the logarithm of the underlying stock price.
-This is of course a simple example of a stochastic differential equation with random coefficients, existence and uniqueness of which were studied by Kohatsu-Higa, Le\'on and Nualart~\cite{Higa} and Al\`os, Le\'on and Nualart~\cite{AlosLeonNualart}.
+where $\Vv$ is some random variable, independent of the Brownian motion~$W$, and in particular of the Brownian filtration at time zero (see~\cite[Remarks~2.2 and~2.3]{JS16} for details about this).
+The process $(Z_s)_{s\geq 0}$, in finance, corresponds to the logarithm of the underlying stock price, and the coefficient $-1/2$ ensures (up to integrability properties of~$\E^{\Vv}$) that $(\E^{Z_s})_{s\geq 0}$ is a true $(\Ff_s)_{s\geq 0}$-martingale.
 In the case where~$\Vv$ is a discrete random variable, this model reduces to the mixture of distributions, analysed, in the Gaussian case by Brigo and Mercurio~\cite{Brigo, BrigoMercurio}.
-In Appendix~\ref{sec:Hedging}, we discuss how to hedge in this model.
 In a stochastic volatility model where the instantaneous variance process~$(V_t)_{t\geq 0}$ is uncorrelated with the asset price process, the mixing result by Romano and Touzi~\cite{RT97} implies that the price of a European option with maturity~$\tau$ is the same as the one evaluated from the SDE~\eqref{eq:Model} with $\Vv = \tau^{-1}\int_0^{\tau}V_s \D s$.
 As $\tau$ tends to zero, the distribution of $\Vv$ approaches a Dirac Delta centred at the initial variance~$V_0$.
 Asymptotics of the implied volatility are well known and weaknesses of classical stochastic volatility models are well documented~\cite{GatheralBook}.
 Although such models fit into the framework of~\eqref{eq:Model}, we will not consider them further in this paper.
 Define pathwise the process $M$ by $M_s := -\frac{1}{2}s + W_s$ and let $(\mathcal{T}_s)_{s\geq0}$ be given by $\mathcal{T}_s := s\Vv$.
-Then $\mathcal{T}$ is an independent increasing time-change process and $Z=M_{\mathcal{T}}$.
+Then $\mathcal{T}$ is an independent increasing time-change process and $Z=M_{\mathcal{T}}$ in distribution.
 In this way our model can be thought of as a random time change.
 Let now~$N$ be a L\'evy process such that $(\E^{N_s})_{s\geq0}$ is a $(\Ff_s)_{s\geq 0}$-adapted martingale; define $\Vv := \tau^{-1}\int_0^{\tau}V_s \D s$ where~$V$ is a positive and independent process, then $(\E^{N_{\mathcal{T}_s}})_{s\geq0}$ is a classical time-changed exponential L\'evy process, and pricing vanilla options is standard~\cite[Section 15.5]{CT07}.
 However, as the maturity~$\tau$ tends to zero, $\Vv$ converges in distribution to a Dirac Delta, in which case asymptotics are well known~\cite{Tank}.